-The primary focus of our research is supported by mathematical modeling of electrical activity and calcium handling in neurons and endocrine cells in the pituitary and hypothalamus.
+The above goals are addressed primarily by mathematical modeling of electrical activity and calcium handling in neurons and endocrine cells in the pituitary and hypothalamus.
 This work aids in the search for general principles and mechanisms as well as for the specificities that distinguish one cell type from another.

 This work has led to an appreciation of the relationship between calcium entry and calcium storage in internal organelles, particularly the endoplasmic reticulum, and how the two membrane systems communicate with each other.
 Two examples of the latter are cytosolic calcium levels themselves and interactions mediated by the store content, such as putative store operated channels.

 In addition to impaired secretion of insulin, impaired action of insulin on target tissues is a key contributor to type 2 diabetes.
 Dysfunction in fat storage has been implicated in the pathogenesis of insulin resistance.
 Although both insulin resistance and type 2 diabetes are generally associated with obesity, most overweight and obese individuals do not develop diabetes, and some lean individuals are insulin resistant.
 Our aim is therefore to distinguish between the acquired characteristic of obesity and a possible underlying genetic defect at the level of the fat-storing adipocyte, and their respective contributions to diabetes.